Wojciech Jaruzelski: Rise to power and installation of martial law

+Political stabilisation

+In 1982, Jaruzelski helped reorganise the communist political alliance, Front of National Unity, as the Patriotic Movement for National Rebirth.
+At the invitation of Jaruzelski, a delegation of the ruling Hungarian Socialist Workers' Party visited Poland between 27 and 29 December of that year, with the Hungarian delegation sharing their experiences on crushing the 1956 Hungarian Revolution.

 In 1985, Jaruzelski resigned as prime minister and defence minister and became the Chairman of the Polish Council of State, a post equivalent to that of the head of state of Poland.
-However, his power centered on and firmly entrenched in his coterie of "LWP" generals and lower ranks officers of the Polish Communist Army.
+However, his power centred on and was firmly entrenched in his coterie of generals and lower ranks officers of the Polish Communist Army.
 There were plans in the government circles to award him the rank of Marshal of Poland, ultimately abandoned largely due to his own negative attitude towards the proposal.

 Subsequent years saw his government and its internal security forces censor, persecute, and jail thousands of journalists and opposition activists without charge.
-The socio-economic crisis deepened even more than in the late 1970s and rationing of basic foods such as sugar, milk, and meat, as well as materials such as gasoline and consumer products, continued while the median income of the population fell by as much as 10 percent.
+The socio-economic crisis deepened even more than in the late 1970s and rationing of basic foods such as sugar, milk, and meat, as well as materials such as gasoline and consumer products, continued while the median income of the population fell by as much as 10%.
 During Jaruzelski's rule from 1981 to 1989, between 100,000 and 300,000 people left the country.